Merkawre Sobekhotep: Turin canon

-According to the Turin canon, Merkawre Sobekhotep was the immediate successor of Sewadjkare Hori.
+The Turin King List 8:08 mentions: "The Dual King Merkau[ra] Sobek[hotep], 2 years, [x months], 4 days".
+In this list he is preceded by Sewadjkare Hori (8:07) and succeeded by [Lost] 8:09.
 After Merkawre Sobekhotep's kingship, the sequence of rulers of the 13th dynasty is highly uncertain due to a large lacuna affecting the Turin canon.
 Four to seven king names are lost to the lacuna.
+Notably both his prenomen and nomen are mentioned together.